robkorn/urbit-webhook-funnel/README.md

 /// Trait for Webhook Event Parsers pub trait EventParser {
     /// Takes in a pushed webhook event json as a string, attempts to
-    /// parse said json, and returns a list of human readable strings to be submit
+    /// parse said json, and returns a list of Urbit chat `Message`s to be submit
-    /// as messages to the chat which are formatted properly.
+    /// to the chat as properly formatted/processed messages.
-    /// Returns `None` if input json is not supported. fn parse_json(&self, json_string: &str) -> Option<Vec<String>>;
+    /// Returns `None` if input json is not supported. fn parse_json(&self, json_string: &str) -> Option<Vec<Message>>;
 }
 ```